-Last night I hosted a support group meeting for a local peer support group for men, like myself, who are or have been married or in relationship to a woman.
-This was our first attempt at a virtual meeting now that our in person meetings have been shuttered due to the virus.
+Last night I hosted a support group meeting for a local peer support group for men, like myself, who are or have been married or in relation to a woman.
+This was our first attempt at a virtual meeting now that our in-person meetings have been shuttered due to the virus.

 As we kicked off the video meeting we focused on how men were doing isolated in their homes.
-Of the six men on the call three lived alone.
-Two men lived with children and I was the only man who lives with a same sex partner or spouse.
+Of the six men on the video call, three lived alone.
+Two men lived with children and I was the only man who lives with a same-sex partner or spouse.
 Everyone on the call described some degree of loneliness and a few talked about going stir crazy being home all the time.

 As someone close to retirement, and living mostly off my savings, I’ve experienced significant stress as I’ve watched my IRA and investment portfolio decline significantly.
 The money I expected to live off of for the rest of my life seems to be evaporating before my eyes.
 That said, I have enough of my savings out of the markets that I am not worried about the short term but could have long term problems.

 I think that isolation is more pronounced for men or women who live alone.
 Straight or LGBTQ may not matter when the world seems to be going through significant disruption and we have nothing but our own thoughts to counteract the barrage of bad news.
 My partner reminds me regularly not to be so dark about the future.
 Our silliness and laughter amid the chaos of the world around us brings up my spirits and lightens my stress.